 The lids with no bottoms?
 The bottoms with no lids?
 BYE.

-Baby bottles, pump parts, and snacks will soon fill your cabinets.
-Don’t waste time digging through a Tupperware jungle.
+Why it matters: Soon, the cupboard will be overflowing with bottles, pump parts, and snacks.
+Don't waste time digging through a Tupperware jungle.

 8. Bulky Furniture or Decor

-That huge coffee table might have been cool in your 20s, but it’s not baby-friendly.
+That large coffee table may have been fun in your 20s, but it is not baby-safe.

-You’ll want open floor space for tummy time, play mats, or just walking around with a sleepy baby in your arms.
+Why it matters: You'll need some space on the floor for tummy time, play mats, or just walking around with a sleepy baby.

 9. Books You'll Never Read